Most Read from past 24 hours

 Christine Schueckler

-Christine Schueckler is a third-year English and French student at the University of Virginia.
+Christine Schueckler is a fourth-year English and French student at the University of Virginia and current Intellectual Takeout intern.

 If you’ve ever spent more than fifteen minutes on any social media or news platform, you’ve probably encountered “rage bait” content.
 Misleading headlines, out-of-touch opinions, and nonsensical commentary can be intentionally ridiculous, designed to make viewers click, view, and write scathing rebuttals in the comments section.
 Like it or not, the more it annoys us,